AustraliaCash/AustraliaCash-Core/doc/build-unix.md

     To test that you have built PIE executable, install scanelf, part of paxutils, and use:

-        scanelf -e ./bitcoin
+    	scanelf -e ./australiacash

     The output should contain:

      TYPE
     ET_DYN

+* Non-executable Stack
-* _Non-executable Stack_: If the stack is executable then trivial stack-based buffer overflow exploits are possible if vulnerable buffers are found.
+    If the stack is executable then trivial stack-based buffer overflow exploits are possible if vulnerable buffers are found.
 By default, AustraliaCash Core should be built with a non-executable stack, but if one of the libraries it uses asks for an executable stack or someone makes a mistake and uses a compiler extension which requires an executable stack, it will silently build an executable without the non-executable stack protection.

     To verify that the stack is non-executable after compiling use:
-    `scanelf -e ./bitcoin`
+    `scanelf -e ./australiacash`

     The output should contain:
 	STK/REL/PTL
 	RW- R-- RW-

     The STK RW- means that the stack is readable and writeable but not executable.

 Disable-wallet mode
 --------------------
-When the intention is to only run a P2P node, without a wallet, AustraliaCash Core can be compiled in disable-wallet mode with:
+When the intention is to run only a P2P node without a wallet, AustraliaCash Core may be compiled in disable-wallet mode with:

     ./configure --disable-wallet

-In this case there is no dependency on SQLite or Berkeley DB.
+In this case there is no dependency on Berkeley DB 4.8.

-Mining is also possible in disable-wallet mode using the `getblocktemplate` RPC call.
+Mining is also possible in disable-wallet mode, but only using the `getblocktemplate` RPC call not `getwork`.

 Additional Configure Flags
 --------------------------